Marty Willson-Piper

-Marty Willson-Piper (born 7 May 1958) is an English guitarist and singer-songwriter best known as a former long-time member of the Australian psychedelic rock band The Church.
+Martin Howard Willson-Piper (born 7 May 1958) known as Marty Willson-Piper is an English guitarist and singer-songwriter famous for his work as a former long-time member of the Australian ARIA Hall of Fame inductees, psychedelic rock band The Church.
 He joined in 1980 after seeing an early gig where they were performing as a three-piece.
 He was an integral member of the band for 33 years.
 He was also the guitarist for the English alternative rock band All About Eve from 1991 to 1993 and again from 1999 to 2002.
-He has also worked with Swedish progressive rock band Anekdoten.
+He has also worked with Swedish progressive rock band Anekdoten and has collaborated with Linda Perry, Jules Shear, Tom Verlaine, Charlie Sexton, Aimee Mann, Brix Smith, and Rob Dickinson amongst others.

 Early life

 Willson-Piper was born in Stockport, Cheshire, on 7 May 1958 and grew up as a teenager in Thingwall.
 He has a brother and an adopted sister.
-When he was 3 years old the family moved from Compstall where his parents had a pub called The Commercial.
-Sometime around 1970, the family moved to Birch Vale in Derbyshire, a small village between New Mills and Hayfield where his parents took on another pub.
-They later moved back to Thingwall.
+When he was three years old the family moved from Compstall where his parents had a pub called The Commercial.
+Around 1970, the family moved to Birch Vale in Derbyshire, a small village between New Mills and Hayfield, where his parents took on another pub.
+They later moved to Thingwall.

-At 14 he was taught the guitar by his brother who was a member of a cabaret band.
+At 14 he was taught the guitar by his brother, who was a member of a cabaret band.
 Willson-Piper soon started his own band with school friends.
-After leaving school at 16, Willson-Piper had worked various jobs.
+After leaving school at 16, Willson-Piper worked various jobs.
 He soon travelled to mainland Europe busking outside train stations and working odd jobs such as grape collecting.

 He moved to Australia in April 1980.
 Willson-Piper went along to see an early performance of The Church and was asked to join the band a few days before his 22nd birthday in May 1980.